hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 then it's mandatory to define aliases for each instance.
 This ensures the appropriate columns are used from each table instance when writing the join predicates.

-The followin example illustrate a self-referencing join:
+The following example illustrate a self-referencing join:

 ```java